-The Adviser provides financial consultations for specific purposes at the rate of \$300 per hour for our Certified Financial PlannerTM and \$75 per hour for our financial planning assistant, billed in 15-minute increments.
+The Adviser provides financial consultations for specific purposes at the rate of \$300 per hour for Professional time by our Certified Financial PlannerTM and \$87.50 per hour for Admin/Staff time billed in 15-minute increments.

 The Adviser provides clients with an estimate of the amount of time that a plan or project will take.
 Fixed fees are due upon delivery of the financial plan or completion of the service.
 Hourly fees are billed and are due as services are performed.

 If clients elect to implement recommendations made in a financial plan their accounts will incur transaction costs, retirement plan administration fees, and other mutual fund annual expenses.
 These fees are in addition to and separate from planning and consulting fees.